Bisonai/orakl/docs/v0.1/README.md

 **Prepayment** allows consumers of Orakl Network to prepay for services, and then using those funds when interacting with Orakl Network.
 It is currently accepted payment method for both VRF and Request-Response.
 If you want to learn more about prepayment, go to [developer's guide on how to use Prepayment](prepayment.md).

+### Direct Payment

+**Direct Payment** method allows to use Orakl Network's services without requiring to create any account in advance.
+All services can be requested and paid at the time of the request.